folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "It's different, get him wacced and disqualified" > Wacced out partygoers

-* By saying "It's different", Kendrick seems to be suggesting that the wickedness of the hosts and attendees of "the party" is on a totally different level than other negative behavior or even criminal offences that could be considered forgivable.
-From Kendrick's perspective, this different level of wickedness seems be justice getting these partygoers "wacced" and "disqualified".
+* By saying "It's different," Kendrick seems to be suggesting that the wickedness of the hosts and attendees of "the party" is on a totally different level than other negative behavior or even criminal offenses that could be considered forgivable.
+From Kendrick's perspective, this different level of wickedness seems to justify getting these partygoers "wacced" and "disqualified."

-* "Wacced" is slang for destroyed, defaced or disrespected.
+* "Wacced" is slang for destroyed, defaced, or disrespected.

-* The use of the word "wacced" would go on to become more notable a few months after the release of "Watch the Party Die" when Kendrick released the album *GNX* which opens with the track "wacced out murals".
-On "wacced out murals", Kendrick expresses anger after an unknown graffiti vandalizer "wacced out" a mural on the side of a Compton restaurant that a visual artist had created to honor Kendrick.
-The vandlism included Kendrick's face covered with the letter "OVO" in reference to Drake's OVO crew and record label which is a acronym for "October's Very Own".
+* The use of the word "wacced" would go on to become more notable a few months after the release of "Watch the Party Die" when Kendrick released the album *GNX*, which opens with the track "wacced out murals."
+On "wacced out murals," Kendrick expresses anger after an unknown graffiti vandalizer "wacced out" a mural on the side of a Compton restaurant that a visual artist had created to honor Kendrick.
+The vandalism included Kendrick's face covered with the letters "OVO," in reference to Drake's OVO crew and record label, which is an acronym for "October's Very Own."

   * ***Yesterday, somebody wacced out my mural**
   That energy'll make you niggas move to Europe
   But it's regular for me, yeah, that's for sure
   The **love and hate is definite** without a cure*

-* A [video](https://www.youtube.com/watch?v=SqflSI6KIoE) of the vandalizer spraying graffiti on Kendrick's mural was first posted to social media on September 8, 2024, just 3 days before the release of "Watch the Party Die."
+* A [video](https://www.youtube.com/watch?v=SqflSI6KIoE) of the vandalizer spraying graffiti on Kendrick's mural was first posted to social media on September 8, 2024, just three days before the release of "Watch the Party Die."
 One could reasonably suppose that the release of "Watch the Party Die" on September 11 was partially a response to Kendrick's mural getting vandalized.

-* One can also reasonably argue that “wacced out murals” is essentially a simplified spiritual successor to “Watch the Party Die”. "wacced out murals" seems crafted to allow listeners to "feel" the vitriol of "Watch the Party Die" without having to closely analyize the lyrics and discover the double entendres.
-This connection can be seen in the verses of “wacced out murals” where Kendrick threatens to “eliminate” anyone who is on “the other side” (i.e. not on God’s side).
-The third verse in particular also contains a direct reference to “Watch the Party Die” and to Katt Williams calling for the truth to be exposed.
+* One can also reasonably argue that “wacced out murals” is essentially a simplified spiritual successor to “Watch the Party Die.” "wacced out murals" seems crafted to allow listeners to "feel" the vitriol of "Watch the Party Die" without having to closely **analyze** the lyrics and discover the double entendres.
+This connection can be seen in the verses of “wacced out murals,” where Kendrick threatens to “eliminate” anyone who is on “the other side” (i.e., not on God’s side).
+The third verse, in particular, also contains a direct reference to “Watch the Party Die” and to Katt Williams calling for the truth to be exposed.

   * *It used to be fuck that nigga, but now it's plural
   **Fuck everybody**, that's on my body